-Booking comes highly recommended at this cozy joint in Haidhausen, serving up hearty Mediterranean dishes and a perennially homey atmosphere.
-In a 19th-century building on a quiet, largely residential street, it’s a simply-clad interior with fresh flowers, candlelight and specials on the blackboard.
-It wins extra points for its great vegan and veggie options (a rarity in Munich) and exceptionally friendly service; visitors young and old, local and new to town, are all welcomed like regulars.
-(The venue is super kid-friendly, with a playground out back.)
+Booking comes highly recommended at this cosy Haidhausen joint which serves exquisite Mediterranean dishes and feels homey all year round.
+In a 19th-century building on a quiet residential street, Preysinggarten has a simply clad interior with fresh flowers, candlelight and specials on a blackboard.
+It wins extra points for its excellent vegan and veggie options (until recently, a rarity in Munich) and exceptionally friendly service; visitors young and old, local and new in town, are welcomed as regulars.
+(The venue is super-kid-friendly, with a playground out back.)
 In warm weather, the courtyard is lovely, particularly for a long, lazy Sunday brunch.

 Our one top tip for eating in Munich?
 Make sure you’re hungry.
 Münchners certainly don’t skimp on portion sizes.
 Munich gets a lot right, but the community-centric heart that beats within is best felt in the city’s cuisine.
 Everything from Michelin-starred fine dining to communal chompers can be found, each as delicious as the last.

 Eating well is one of the best things to do in Munich, full stop.
 A Village of a Million People doesn’t run on air, after all.
 You’ll need plenty of energy to visit the world-class museums and concert halls, so stock up on sustenance at these magnificent restaurants.